ChyKusuma/SPHINXWEB-V1/README.md

 ## Getting Started

-To get started with the SPHINXMiner project, follow these steps:
+To get started with the SPHINXWEB project, follow these steps:

 1. Clone the repository: `git clone https://github.com/your-username/SPHINXWEB-V1.git`
 2. Install the necessary dependencies.